5 Cryptocurrency Scams to Watch Out For

 If you think you’ve been hearing more about cryptocurrency these days, you’re probably right.
 In the U.S. alone, an estimated 17% of adults say they have bought or traded cryptocurrency.1

-But as cryptocurrency gains wider recognition, cybercriminals have been busy devising new schemes to defraud cryptocurrency investors and users.
-Fortunately, being aware of these dangers can help you avoid becoming a victim.
+As cryptocurrency gains wider recognition, cybercriminals have been busy devising new schemes to defraud cryptocurrency investors and users.
+In 2024, Americans lost more than $9 billion to cryptocurrency scammers.2 Understanding what cryptocurrency is and how it can be used by fraudsters can help you identify and prevent scams.

 The Basics of Cryptocurrency

-Digital currencies aren’t considered to be legal tender in the United States, and no one is required to accept them as a form of payment.
-Also, payments made through cryptocurrencies are typically irreversible.
+Additionally, payments made with cryptocurrencies are typically irreversible.
 Purchases can be refunded, but that depends solely on the willingness of the recipient; there aren’t any laws requiring an individual or business to do so.

 Investment Scams

-Some of these investment scams follow familiar themes, such as the ability to make an extraordinary amount of money quickly with little or no risk.
-Or individuals may be encouraged to recruit other investors into an investment program—similar to a pyramid scheme—with the lure of higher returns based on the number of people brought into the program.
+Many investment scams have similar lures, such as the ability to make an extraordinary amount of money quickly with little-to-no risk.
+Some encourage individuals to recruit other investors into an investment program — similar to a pyramid scheme — with the promise of higher returns based on the number of people brought into the program.

-Victims have also reported being targeted by fraudsters pretending to be investment managers who promised to grow their assets as long as the funds were sent as cryptocurrency.
+Victims have also reported being targeted by fraudsters pretending to be investment managers who promised to grow their assets if the funds were sent as cryptocurrency.
 Sometimes scammers attract interest by falsely proclaiming that a celebrity or a well-known billionaire has endorsed an investment opportunity, and they’ll anonymously use chat rooms to drive speculation about this possibility.

 Extortion Scams

 In many cases, fraudsters are simply trying to scare you and don’t have any of this information.
 But even if they do, making a cryptocurrency payment may not resolve the matter.
-Always report the extortion attempt immediately to the FBI.
+Always report the extortion attempt to the Federal Bureau of Investigation.

-Phony websites focusing on cryptocurrency—whether it purports to be for an investment opportunity or perhaps a digital currency exchange or digital wallet provider—are quite common.
+Phony websites focusing on cryptocurrency — whether they purport to be for an investment opportunity, or perhaps a digital currency exchange or digital wallet provider — are quite common.
 So, it’s best to only deal with well-established organizations related to cryptocurrency.
 Again, do your research first before sending any money.

 Giveaway Scams

 These schemes often use social media posts to promote fake giveaways from actual companies or celebrities by either using forged screenshots or hacking into their accounts.
-You’re typically encouraged to send cryptocurrency to the provided digital address with a promised return of double the amount sent (or even more).
+In this scenario, you’re typically encouraged to send cryptocurrency to the provided digital address with a promised return of double the amount (or even more).

-The giveaway is usually promoted as a limited-time offer to create a sense of urgency.
-(Fraudsters don’t want to give you time to think or ask others about the opportunity.)
+The giveaway is usually promoted as a limited time offer to create a sense of urgency because fraudsters don’t want to give you time to think or ask others about the opportunity.
 To legitimatize the giveaway, scammers may leave comments from phony social media accounts claiming to have received money.

 These scams work well because it can be extremely difficult to retrieve cryptocurrency after it’s been sent, so victims have little recourse.

-• Impersonation scams using a fraudster acting as a representative of a government agency (such as the Social Security Administration) or perhaps a prominent cryptocurrency exchange, who will require that a payment be made in cryptocurrency
+• Impersonation scams using a fraudster acting as a representative of a government agency, such as the Social Security Administration, or perhaps a prominent cryptocurrency exchange, who will require that some type of payment be made in cryptocurrency.

 Reporting Cryptocurrency Scams